port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-mapping.md

 ## Common use-cases

 ### Splitting a `kind` block
-Sometimes the `CreateRelatedMissingEntities` flag is passed as `false` to not generate additional entities for relations.
+Sometimes the `CreateRelatedMissingEntities` flag is passed as `false` to prevent generation of additional entities for relations.
 This can lead to cases where entity ingestion will not happen because the target entity for a relation does not exist in your catalog.
-To handle this case, you can split a single kind to multiple mappings like so:
+To handle such cases, you can split a single `kind` to multiple mappings like this:

 ```yaml showLineNumbers